-It was last week when I heard about the City Palace guided walking tour with museum curators.
-I mulled over the possibility of joining this walk but, there was one problem.
-They slated it to take place during the office hours.
-After much thinking, I decided to skip work for a few hours to join an informative walking tour of Jaipur City Palace.
+It was last week when I heard about the City Palace Jaipur guided walking tour with museum curators.
+I mulled over the possibility of joining this walk but, there was one problem; it was to take place during office hours.
+After much thinking, I decided to skip work for a few hours to join an informative guided walking tour of Jaipur City Palace.

 The curators of the city palace museum, two affable sassy ladies introduced themselves – Aparna and Sania and greeted everyone.
 They arranged it to celebrate the women’s day week with this event.
 The walk aimed at highlighting the importance of women in Jaipur court; Select people possessing a keen interest in heritage and art attended it.

-Aparna led the walk, and it started with a visit to Sabha Niwas, a hall equivalent of Diwan-e-Aam in Amer where the king would meet officials and public.
-Diwan-e-Aam is an emulation from Mughal court and shows Mughal influence in Jaipur court.
+Aparna led the walk, and it started with a visit to Sabha Niwas, a hall equivalent to Diwan-e-Aam in Amer where the king would meet officials and the public.
+Diwan-e-Aam is an emulation of the Mughal court and shows Mughal influence in the Jaipur court.

-Aparna suggested an intriguing book in this context which highlighted the life of royal women – Polygamy and Purdah women and society among Rajputs by Varsha Joshi.
+Aparna suggested an intriguing book in this context that highlighted the life of royal women – Polygamy and Purdah women and society among Rajputs by Varsha Joshi.
 Also, worth mentioning here is that there were tussles for power among queens.
-The rules regarding accessions and lineage were ambiguous and led to confusions, schemes, plots, and wars.
+The rules regarding accessions and lineage were ambiguous and led to confusion, schemes, plots, and wars.

-After a quick tour of the Sabha Niwas, we moved to the Sarvatro Bhadra.
+After a quick tour of the Sabha Niwas, we moved to the Sarvato Bhadra.

 A remarkable but esoteric fact is that the royal women conducted the affairs of Jaipur for years acting as regent queen (for juvenile king).
 Historians mark the period before Maharajah Sawai Ram Singh II with conspiracies and plots schemed by the royal ladies.
 The women lived in a separate enclave inside the City Palace called Zenana Deori.
-Another intriguing aspect is royal women of Jaipur court was people never addressed them by the first name.
-Their names always had the reference of the maiden Rajput clan or places to which they belonged.
-The most well-known case is Sisodia Rani who hailed from Sisodia clan of Mewar and Bhattiyani Ji from Bhati clan.
+Another intriguing aspect of the royal women of Jaipur court was people never addressed them by their first name.
+Their names always had the reference to the maiden Rajput clan or places to which they belonged.
+The most well-known case is Sisodia Rani who hailed from the Sisodia clan of Mewar and Bhattiyani Ji from the Bhati clan.

 Painting and Photography Museum

-From Mubarak Mahal, we walked to the most recent addition of museums in Jaipur City Palace, Painting and Photography Museum.
+From Mubarak Mahal, we walked to the most recent addition of museums in Jaipur City Palace, the Painting and Photography Museum.
 It contains many rare paintings, maps, layouts, books, and pictures.
-I enthusiastically recommend it for the art lovers.
+I enthusiastically recommend it to art lovers.

-One of the most unusual items on display in an enlarged map of Surat City dating to 1700 AD.
-It will be hard to mention all the discussion pertaining to the art on display in those blog post.
+One of the most unusual items on display is an enlarged map of Surat City dating to 1700 AD.
+It will be hard to mention all the discussions pertaining to the art on display in this blog post.

 Another fascinating gallery in this museum is pictures clicked by Maharajah Sawai Ram Singh II.
-There are many old portraits of women, royal guests, nobles and Jaipur city.
+There are many old portraits of women, royal guests, nobles, and Jaipur city.
 It is worth mentioning his photographic equipment is on display.
-While today we can click excellent pictures with our smartphones, the equipment used in 1850-60s was bulky and complicated.
-Developing prints was time-consuming, laborious and expensive; only a wealthy could afford a hobby of photography.
+While today we can click excellent pictures with our smartphones, the equipment used in the 1850-60s was bulky and complicated.
+Developing prints was time-consuming, laborious, and expensive; only the wealthy could afford a hobby of photography.